-Wondering what are the worst jobs for introverts?
+Wondering “What are the worst jobs for introverts?”
 Check out this list and the best career alternatives to these jobs.

 Some people are confident to be on the front lines, greeting customers, doing sales pitches, and rubbing elbows with stakeholders.
-But others enjoy working behind the scenes, in the comfort of their own space, and are just plain averse about being in the limelight.
+But others enjoy working behind the scenes, in the comfort of their own space, and are just plain averse to being in the limelight.

 I was very stressed and not happy, so I quit my previous jobs and wasted a lot of time in the process.